 This one hour class introduces a new practitioner to the techniques and application of yoga.
 Taught at a slower pace with an emphasis on building strength and flexibility with proper alignment.
 An introduction to breathing exercises and meditation is incorporated as well.
 If you are curious about yoga, this is a great place to start or to re-familiarize yourself with the practice.
 This class is taught as a series, starting at the beginning of the month and building information each week.

 A balanced vinyasa class moving at a comfortable pace that can be modified for newer to intermediate level practitioners.
 You can expect sun salutations, standing poses, balance poses, an introduction to strengthening poses, as well as attention to breath work and meditation.

 Ashtanga yoga is the method, and “Mysore Style” describes the way this method is traditionally taught in Mysore, India.
 Mysore style is very unique in that it is a silent practice where students learn poses with the individual guidance of a teacher, rather than the teacher directing the entire class together.
 Mysore style is perfect for complete beginners as well as seasoned practitioners, because one progresses through the sequence based on individual ability!
 Ashtanga is a well balanced practice that contains both dynamic movement as well as holding postures for short periods of time.
 The main method of instruction is through one-on-on teaching, hands-on adjustments, and the commitment of showing up on a regular basis.
 Learn more!

 NOTE: New students may arrive anytime from 7am- 9:15am and experienced practitioners may arrive as early at 6am to begin practice.
-Students may pay the drop in price (in advance) or use an unlimited membership.
+Students may pay the drop in price (in advance) or use a membership.